Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Introduction

+Depth reconstruction can be broadly divided into \emph{passive} and \emph{active} approaches. \emph{Passive} monocular depth estimation methods leverage training data to learn shape priors~\cite{ranftl2021vision, hu2019revisiting, bhat2021adabins} -- e.g., what image features imply curved versus flat objects or occluding versus occluded structures -- but have a hard time generalizing to out-of-distribution scenes~\cite{ranftl2020towards,miangoleh2021boosting}.
+Multi-view depth estimation methods lower this dependence on learned priors by leveraging parallax information from camera motion~\cite{fonder2021m4depth, ummenhofer2017demon} or multiple cameras~\cite{tankovich2021hitnet, marr1976cooperative} to recover geometrically-guided depth.
+The recent explosion in neural radiance field approaches~\cite{mildenhall2020nerf, yu2021pixelnerf, tancik2022block, mildenhall2022nerf} can be seen a branch of multi-view stereo where a system of explicit geometric constraints is swapped for a more general learned scene model.
+Rather than classic feature extraction and matching, these models are fit directly to image data to distill dense \textit{implicit} 3D information.

-Just as there are many ways to use depth, there are also many ways to produce it. \emph{Active} depth methods such as pulsed time-of-flight~\cite{mccarthy2009long} (e.g. LiDAR), correlation time-of-flight~\cite{lange20003d} (e.g. Kinect v2), and structured light~\cite{zhang2018high, scharstein2003high} (e.g. Kinect v1) use controlled illumination to help with depth reconstruction.
-While this can help these methods operate more independent of image content, it also comes with complex circuitry and power demands~\cite{horaud2016overview}.
+\emph{Active} depth methods such as pulsed time-of-flight~\cite{mccarthy2009long} (e.g., LiDAR), correlation time-of-flight~\cite{lange20003d}, and structured light~\cite{zhang2018high, scharstein2003high} use \emph{controlled illumination} to help with depth reconstruction.
+While these methods are less reliant on image content than \emph{passive} ones, they also come with complex circuitry and increased power demands~\cite{horaud2016overview}.
 Thus, miniaturization for mobile applications results in very low-resolution \emph{sub-kilopixel sensors}~\cite{hegblom2022column, warren2018low,callenberg2021low}.
 The Apple iPhone 12-14 Pro devices, which feature one of these miniaturized sensors, use depth derived from RGB, available at 12 \emph{mega-pixel} resolution, to recover scene details lost in the sparse LiDAR measurements.
 While how exactly they use the RGB stream is unknown, occluding camera sensors reveals that the estimated geometry is the result of \emph{monocular} RGB-guided depth reconstruction.

-Existing \emph{passive} monocular depth estimation methods leverage training data to learn shape priors~\cite{ranftl2021vision, hu2019revisiting, bhat2021adabins} -- e.g. what image features imply curved versus flat objects or occluding versus occluded structures -- but have a hard time generalizing to out-of-distribution scenes~\cite{ranftl2020towards,miangoleh2021boosting}.
-Multi-view depth estimation methods lower this dependence on learned priors by leveraging parallax information from camera motion~\cite{fonder2021m4depth, ummenhofer2017demon} or multiple cameras~\cite{tankovich2021hitnet, marr1976cooperative} to recover geometrically-guided depth.
-The recent explosion in neural radiance field approaches~\cite{mildenhall2020nerf, yu2021pixelnerf, tancik2022block, mildenhall2022nerf} can be seen a branch of multi-view stereo where a system of explicit geometric constraints is swapped for a more general learned scene model.
-Rather than classic feature extraction and matching, these models are fit directly to image data to distill dense \textit{implicit} 3D information.

 Returning to the context of mobile imaging, even several seconds of continuous mode photography, which we refer to as a ``long-burst", contain only millimeter-scale view variation from natural hand tremor~\cite{chugunov2022implicit}.
 While these \emph{micro-baseline}~\cite{joshi2014micro} shifts are effectively used in burst superresolution and denoising methods~\cite{wronski2019handheld, qian2019rethinking} as indirect observations of content between sensor pixels, 3D parallax effects on pixel motion are commonly ignored in these models as the depth recovered from this data is too coarse for sub-pixel refinement~\cite{yu20143d, joshi2014micro,im2015high}.
 A recent work~\cite{chugunov2022implicit} demonstrates high-quality object reconstructions refined with long-burst RGB data, but relies on the iPhone 12 Pro LiDAR sensor for initial depth estimates and device poses, not available on many other cellphones.
 They treat these poses as ground truth and explicitly solve for depth through minimization of photometric reprojection loss.